qiushi-zhou/qiushi-zhou.github.io/_posts/2021-05-30-showcase-video-out-for-the-melbourne-innovated-incubation-program.md

 ---
 layout: post
-title: "Showcase video out for the Melbourne InnovatEd Incubation Program"
+title: "Showcase video for the Melbourne InnovatEd Incubation Program"
 comments: false
 description: "Our paper **Dance and Choreography in HCI: A Two-Decade Retrospective** has won an Honourable Mention Award at CHI 2021!"
 keywords: ""